The Move

 When someone left a bad review

-When you get a bad review: reply like a human, then turn it into proof you care.
+Reply like a human in public, then quietly overdeliver in private, and turn it into proof you care.

 The move is to reply calmly in public, then quietly overdeliver in private.
 A bad review feels like a punch because it's personal.
 But the review isn't really for the person who wrote it.
 It's for the hundred future diners who'll read how you responded.